robertefreeman/tester-mcp-client/README.md

 With the Apify Free tier (no credit card required 💳), you can run the MCP Client for 80 hours per month.
 Definitely enough to test your MCP server!

-## Local Development
+## Local development

-The Tester MCP Client Actor has open source available on [GitHub](https://github.com/apify/rag-web-browser), so that you can modify and develop it yourself.
+The Tester MCP Client Actor is open source and available on [GitHub](https://github.com/apify/rag-web-browser), allowing you to modify and develop it as needed.

 Download the source code: